 Compressed Natural Gas Fueling Stations

-Unlike gasoline or diesel stations, compressed natural gas stations are not "one size fits all."
+Unlike gasoline or diesel stations, compressed natural gas stations (CNG) are not "one size fits all."
 Building a CNG station for a retail application or a fleet requires calculating the right combination of pressure and storage needed for the types of vehicles being fueled.
-Making the right choices about the size of compressor and the amount of storage at the station makes a big difference in the cost of fuel and range for vehicles.
+Making the right choices about the size of compressor and the amount of storage at the station will make a big difference in the cost of fuel and range for vehicles.